nationalarchives/front-end-development-guide/peer-review-checklist.md

 The reviewer is satisfied that:

-* the site, application or feature has followed the principles and patterns laid out in the [Design guide](http://designguide.livelb.nationalarchives.gov.uk/)
+* the site, application or feature has followed the principles and patterns laid out in The National Archives' [Design guide](http://designguide.livelb.nationalarchives.gov.uk/)
 * for standalone sites and applications, the design meets the standards required by The National Archives' web team

 ### Comments from peer reviewer and developer(s)